 The long wings of the Zebra Butterfly are perfect for showcasing their bold white and black stripes.

-A common sight in moist, tropical environments, the Zebra Butterfly can be found in that habitat all year round.
-It is highly identifiable by the yellow/white-on-black coloring when fully developed.
-Some stripes are yellow, others are white, but all species have a zebra-like pattern on the tops and bottoms of their wings.
+A common sight in moist, tropical environments, the Zebra Butterfly can be found in that kind of habitat all year round.
+It is highly identifiable by the white-on-black coloring when fully developed.
+Some stripes are pale yellow, others are white, but all species have that zebra-like pattern on the tops and bottoms of their wings.
 A few, small red spots near the body of the butterfly can be seen on both sides of the forewings.
 Its forelegs are considerably shorter than its back legs as is the case with all members of the Brush-Footed Butterfly family.
-Though active flyers throughout the day, Zebra Butterflies actually will band together at night in large groups.
+Though active flyers throughout the day, Zebra Butterflies actually band together at night in large groups.

 Scientific Name: Heliconius charithonia